Skip to content

 Making the Figures Work for You

-The one-off setup cost is worth considering carefully.
+The one-off setup cost is may also matter.
 Raised beds, compost, and tools represent a real upfront figure — but spread across five or ten years, that cost often shrinks to just a small amount per month.
 How long does it take to break even?
 That depends on what you grow and how productive your plot becomes.
 This calculator is designed to make those projections clearer, so the sums are easier to think through.

 Run it with sensible defaults

 Using annual seed & supply cost of 80, estimated annual produce value of 600, one-off setup cost of 200, years to project of 5, the calculation works out to 2,400.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Annual Seed & Supply Cost, Estimated Annual Produce Value, One-Off Setup Cost, and Years to Project — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works